 Call us instead of clicking all over the internet!
 Patient’s needs vary and bridgework dentistry is complex; its not possible to state a definite cost.
 We have 20 years experience with implants and all dental insurance plans; in a three minute phone conversation we can give you a good idea of your out-of-pocket cost.
 We compare to the lowest private practice fees available and use only the finest restorative systems available; you will be very happy with the results.

-We're Dedicated To Your Dental HealthGive our Watertown office a call with any questions or to schedule a consultation with Dr. Strokowski, Dr. Biebuyck, Dr. Roque or Dr. Guo at Greater Boston Dental Phone Number 617-924-7301.
-You can also use our online contact request form.
+We're Dedicated To Your Dental HealthGive our Watertown office a call with any questions or to schedule a consultation with Dr. Strokowski, Dr. Biebuyck or Dr. Guo at Greater Boston Dental Phone Number 617-924-7301.
+You can also book online.

 Tooth Bridges Belmont MA

 A dental bridge, or simply bridge, permanently attaches artificial teeth to adjacent natural teeth, called abutment teeth.
 Unfortunately the abutment teeth are permanently compromised; see the video clip on this page.
 Dental bridges are now only performed in the rare instances when dental implants are not possible.

 Bridge placement usually takes two or three appointments to complete.
 At the first appointment the teeth on either side of the gap are prepared by removing a portion of the enamel and dentin.
 Accurate impressions are taken and sent to a dental laboratory where the bridge is constructed.
 (The typical material is porcelain fused to a gold framework; no gold is visible) The bridge is permanently cemented to the abutment teeth at the final visit.

 How do I take care of my bridge?

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 This is of critical importance as the bridge relies on the neighboring teeth for support.